 At this point, you can venture into Windows docs and use speech-to-text with a variety of Microsoft files.
 You’re all set!
-However, you may want to improve Windows’ voice recognition capabilities even further.
-Microsoft’s latest software has the ability to learn your voice with a little training, and that can really pay off with a few sessions.
+However, you may want to improve Windows’ voice-recognition capabilities even further.
+Microsoft’s latest software has the ability to learn your voice with a little training, and that can really pay off after a few sessions.

 Step 2: Choose Train your computer to better understand you.

 Step 3: You will be given the task of reading out extended sequences of text to help Windows better understand your voice.
 By the end of it, it should have a better grasp of your particular accent and vocal traits.

 Also, note the option at the bottom of the speech-recognition menu that allows access to the Speech Reference Card.
 This gives you all the vocal shortcuts you need to get around in a small side screen/printout.
 It’s an excellent tool for beginners who also want to control programs and software commands with their voices.